alphagov/static/doc/emergency-banner.md

 * `heading` is the \<H1\> title
 * `short_description` is the text that appears under the title
 * `link` is the more information link
+* 'link_text' is the anchor text for the more information link above.
+  Defaults to "More information"

 N.B.
 Don't add spaces between the parameters.